4 Statistical methods for replication assessment

 • Easy to understand, communicate and compute

-• Did not consider the size of the effect
+• Does not consider the size of the effect

 • Depends on the power of \(\theta_{rep}\)